Analyzing Nexalin Technology (NASDAQ:NXL) & Getinge AB (publ) (OTCMKTS:GNGBY)

 Getinge AB (publ) provides products and solutions for operating rooms, intensive-care units, and sterilization departments.
 The company operates through Acute Care Therapies, Life Science, and Surgical Workflows segments.
 It offers sterile transfer systems, closure processing systems, washers, isolators, sterilizers, bioreactors, bioprocess control systems, bioprocess software, biobundles, bioprocess analytics, and perfusion systems; monitoring systems, anesthesia machines, beating heart stabilizers and positioners, axius blower mister and coronary shunts, proximal seal systems, ceiling supply units, connected devices, cleaning and disinfection products, packaging and sealing solutions, monitors and indicators, and SteriTec products.
 The company also provides thoracic catheters, dry seal chest drain, mobile dry seal drain, dry and wet suction water seal chest drain, and chest drain valves; transitional accessories; endoscope reprocessing; endoscopic vessel harvesting systems; endovascular products; pressure controlling syringes, vessel harvesting systems, balloon expandable covered stents, tubing sets, hemoconcentrators, and lung machines; and OR integration and management.
 In addition, it offers extracorporeal life support or extracorporeal membrane oxygenation products; inspection and packing products; mechanical ventilation products; medical furniture; modular room systems; operating lights and tables; patient transport; sterile supply management; sterilization; surgical assist systems; surgical perfusion; transport and storage; trays and baskets; vascular and cardiothoracic surgery solutions; sterilizer loading equipment; and cage handing systems.
 It offers its products through a network of sales companies, as well as through agents and distributors in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 Getinge AB (publ) was founded in 1904 and is headquartered in Gothenburg, Sweden.

-Receive News & Ratings for Getinge AB (publ) Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Getinge AB (publ) and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Nexalin Technology Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Nexalin Technology and related companies with MarketBeat.com's FREE daily email newsletter.